 Make your own quick and easy vegan red Thai curry paste and cook this delicious version in next to no time.
 Prep ahead cooking at its best.
 Make as fiery or as mild as you like.

-A simple Thai curry is one of my favourite things to eat – I love the fresh clean flavours of it, the heat from the chilli, the warmth of the galangal or Thai ginger and the freshness of the lime and coriander (I know some people have taste buds that make coriander taste like soap to them; their misfortune (and it certainly is a misfortune), is my gain as it means more for me – I LOVE coriander), same with Lemongrass!
+A simple Thai curry is one of my favourite things to eat.
+I love the fresh clean flavours of it, the heat from the chilli, the warmth of the galangal or Thai ginger and the freshness of the lime and coriander.
+(I know some people have taste buds that make coriander taste like soap to them; their misfortune, is my gain as it means more for me.
+I LOVE coriander.
+Lemongrass too!

-beer water when I eat to help take the heat away – capsaicin, the compound which makes chilli hot, is soluble in both alcohol and fat, hence the pairing of a curry with beer, or a yoghurt based raita.
+beer water when I eat to help take the heat away.
+It’s worth knowing that capsaicin, the compound which makes chilli hot, is soluble in both alcohol and fat.
+Hence the conventional pairing of a curry with beer, or a yoghurt based raita.

 Easy Vegan Red Thai Curry with Butternut Squash and Chickpeas